Thepilli/gender_name/README.md

 ## License

-The XXX Application is released under the MIT License.
+The Gender guesser Application is released under the MIT License.
 Refer to the LICENSE file in the repository for more information.

 ## Demo